rubymonsters/ruby-for-beginners/50_private_methods.md

 give (return) it to you.

 However, you don't really care about any of these details.
-You are hungry, and waiting for the pizza.
+You are hungry, and just want the pizza.
 All the exact steps involved are something that I keep private to me, and maybe they've been our family's best kept secret for generations.